 The Benefits of The Card

 The benefits of the card were made to mimic those by the Black Card, however, these lofty benefits are ultimately what ended up causing the cannibalization of the entire business itself.

 Magnises also set up their own “Concierge Service” that would help members get tickets to events and festivals, although the service lacked in comparison to what American Express has to offer.

-Put simply, there are times where tickets are sold out to the general public, but still available to AMEX Platinum and/or Black Card Holders because AMEX has that pool of exclusive tickets reserved for them.
+Put simply, there are times when tickets are sold out to the general public, but still available to AMEX Platinum and/or Black Card Holders because AMEX has that pool of exclusive tickets reserved for them.

 That said the card still did actually deliver some very exciting benefits, and as much as the card was written in the history books as one of the worst “cards” of all times, it was actually their eagerness to do something great that caused this collapse.

 VIP events were offered to cardholders with some notable events including Johnny Walker Tastings, Tesla Test Drives, Magnises Fashion Shows that brought in Richard Fortus from Guns N’ Roses, an anniversary in Ibiza with Ace Hood and Juelz Santana, and a Brooklyn party with the appearance from the rapper Rick Ross, just to name a few.

 During this time complaints also started piling up about Magnises with members claiming failed refunds on their discounted tickets and events they failed to deliver on and the Better Business Bureau graded their business as an F.